uadmin/uadmin-docs/document_system/tutorial/part2.rst

 It is written as **models.Folder{}** because models is the folder/package name while Folder{} is the name of the model struct.

 Now run your application.
 As expected, the folder model is added in the Document System Dashboard.
-Click on "FOLDERS".
+Click on **FOLDERS**.

 .. image:: assets/foldermodeladded.png